AaravAggarwal/stackgen-drift-detection-action/README.md

 ## 🚀 Usage

-Create a new workflow under `.github/workflows/` in your project
+Create a new workflow under `.github/workflows/` in your project:

 ```yaml
 name: Drift Detection